-THEA222 - Beginning Acting II Description
+THEA222 - Acting II (LEC - Lecture) Description

-Advanced work in improvisation and character development.
-Vocal and physical training is emphasized, particularly on scene work.
+This course is the advanced work in improvisation and character development.
+Vocal and physical training is emphasized, particularly in scene work.
 Actors are expected to work together to present scenes to the class.
 This course is repeatable once for credit.
-(DA) (Formerly DRAM 222)

-THEA 221 with a grade of C or better OR equivalent.
+THEA 221 with a grade of C.

-THEA230 - Storytelling and Solo Performance (LEC - Lecture) Description
+THEA230 - Storytelling and Multi-Media Performance (LEC - Lecture) Description

-This course is a practical performance-oriented course emphasizing the history, forms, and art of storytelling and solo performance.
-Students create and rehearse individual and group stories/monologues, as well as perform in a solo piece.
-The course examines the dramatic structure, audience needs, directing, and acting techniques that are unique to the craft of a solo performer or storyteller.
-(Formerly DRAM 230)
+This course is a practical performance-oriented course emphasizing the art of storytelling and performance.
+Students create and rehearse individual and group stories/monologues.
+The course examines the dramatic structure, audience needs, directing, and acting techniques unique to the craft of a performer or storyteller.